 - Becoming angry or confused while driving

-To be proactive, have the person living with Alzheimer's disease evaluated by an occupational therapy rehabilitation specialist.
-The American Occupational Therapy Association has a national database of driving specialists.
-A specialist can evaluate the impact of the disease on a person's ability to drive and offer strategies for driving safely, as well as when and how to reduce or stop driving.
+An occupational therapist can evaluate the impact of the disease on a person's ability to drive and offer strategies for driving safely, as well as when and how to reduce or stop driving.
 The American Occupational Therapy Association has a national database of driving specialists.

-If the person living with Alzheimer's disease insists on driving, consider these last-resort preventive strategies:
+If the person living with dementia is unwilling to give up driving, consider these last-resort preventive strategies:

 - Control key access.
 Keep keys out of sight.
-If your loved one insists on carrying a set of keys, offer keys that won't start the vehicle.
+If the person with dementia wants to keep a set of keys, offer keys that won't start the vehicle.

 - Disable the vehicle.
 Remove a battery cable to prevent the car from starting, or ask a mechanic to install a "kill switch" that must be engaged before the car will start.

 - Sell the vehicle.
-If you can make do without your loved one's vehicle, consider selling it.
+If you can make do without the vehicle, consider selling it.

 See more In-depth